 Make sure the plant is thoroughly watered and then allowed to dry out a bit before it is watered again.
 Water well, but not often.

+A moisture meter can help you measure the moisture in the soil.
 If you don't have one, just poke your finger in the soil up to the first knuckle -- it's the surefire way to know if your plant needs watered.
 Does the soil feel damp?
 Don't water.
 Does the soil feel dry?
 Water.

 You'll find specific house plant watering needs for each plant in the House Plants Encyclopedia A-Z.